Salah not among Fifpro World 11 nominees

 World governing body Fifa and global players' union Fifpro will announce both teams on Monday, 17 January, during the ceremony for the Best Fifa Football Awards.

-Each year about 25,000 footballers participate in the vote, selecting three players in each position, with this year's voting process starting in August and lasting for five weeks.
+Each year about 25,000 footballers participate in the vote, selecting three players they think have been the best in their position, with this year's voting process starting in August and lasting for five weeks.

 Men's nominees